Making disbursements as a PAC

 A nonconnected committee may expend its funds for any lawful purpose consistent with the Act and Commission regulations.

 An expenditure is a purchase, payment, distribution, loan, advance, deposit or gift of money or anything of value to influence a federal election.
 "Disbursement" is a broader term that covers both expenditures and other kinds of payments (those not made to influence a federal election).
-All disbursements are reportable by the PAC.
+All disbursements must be reported by the PAC.

 Disbursements must be made by check or similar draft drawn on an account maintained at the committee’s designated depository.